DevTrio/Java-Text-Games/.github/ISSUE_TEMPLATE/bug_report.md

 about: Create a report to help us improve

 ---
+### Delete the section titles and descriptions (or minimize them) and remove unneccesary sections
 **Describe the bug**
 A clear and concise description of what the bug is.